-General Expectations for Remote Work Arrangements
+General Expectations for FlexWork Arrangements:

-- Employees who remote work must comply with all Carleton policies, procedures, and guidelines as well as all applicable city, state, and federal laws.
-Including, but is not limited to, Family Educational Rights Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), the Fair Labor Standards Act (FLSA) and Occupational Safety and Health Act (OSHA) - Employees must safeguard college information used or accessed during remote work and abide by the Responsible Use of Technology Agreement.
-Employees should only access college data while using Carleton's Virtual Private Network (VPN).

-- Employees who remote work are expected to follow their regularly scheduled and approved work hours (determined by the department), to be fully accessible during those hours, and to attend scheduled virtual meetings. - Non-exempt employees are required to adhere to required rest and meal breaks, to report their work hours accurately and timely, and to obtain prior approval before working any overtime. - Remote work arrangements are not intended to permit staff to have time to work at other jobs, provide dependent care or care for others during work hours, or run their own businesses. - Employees are responsible for maintaining a safe workspace including ensuring and providing ergonomic office furnishings for remote work location at their own expenses. - Supervisors should review remote work arrangements at least annually in July.
+- Employees must comply with all Carleton policies, procedures, and guidelines as well as all applicable city, state, and federal laws.
+Including, but is not limited to, Family Educational Rights Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), the Fair Labor Standards Act (FLSA) and Occupational Safety and Health Act (OSHA), Data Privacy and Retention, and Information Technology policies. - Employees must safeguard college information used or accessed during remote work and abide by the Responsible Use of Technology Agreement.
+Employees should only access college data while using Carleton's Virtual Private Network (VPN). - Employees are expected to be fully accessible during their scheduled and approved work hours.
+This includes attending scheduled virtual meetings and answering phone calls. - Hourly employees must adhere to required rest and meal breaks, to report their work hours accurately and timely, and to obtain prior approval before working any overtime.
+All hours worked must be carefully documented to ensure compliance with the Fair Labor Standards Act (FLSA) and overtime regulations. - This policy is not to be used to address the Americans with Disabilities Act (ADA) or other workplace accommodation requests.
+All accommodation requests must be sent immediately to Human Resources. - Off-campus work arrangements are not intended to permit staff to have time to work at other jobs, provide dependent care or care for others during work hours, or run their own businesses.